MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: EXPERIMENTAL EVALUATION

 \subsubsection{Ablation Study of Warm Start}

-In this subsection, we evaluate the individual contributions of the two-phase warm-start strategy.
-As shown in Table~\ref{tab:ws_ablation}, the integrated two-phase approach consistently outperforms both single-phase variants.
-While Phase 1 (P1) provides a high-quality starting point, Phase 2 (P2) acts as the primary performance driver by synergizing with the MFO mechanism to efficiently filter and exploit a large volume of historical candidates during low-fidelity evaluations.
-We conclude that this two-phase strategy achieves the most comprehensive utilization of historical data, delivering a 5.50\% latency reduction and a 2.15$\times$ tuning acceleration over the cold-start baseline by effectively balancing rapid initialization with sustained, cost-effective exploration.
+This subsection evaluates the contribution of the two-phase warm-start strategy.
+As shown in Table~\ref{tab:ws_ablation}, the two-phase design outperforms both single-phase variants.
+Phase 1 provides a strong initial configuration, while Phase 2 drives further improvement by working with MFO to filter and exploit more candidates at low fidelity.
+Overall, the two-phase strategy makes full use of historical data and balances fast initialization with sustained exploration, achieving a 5.50\% latency reduction and 2.15$\times$ tuning acceleration over the cold-start baseline.